mawinkler/playground-one/docs/getting-started/prepare.md

 # password: pgo
 ```

-Eventually authenticate to AWS and/or Azure by either running
+Now authenticate to AWS and/or Azure by either running

 ```sh
 # Not required when using Cloud9